Dr. Cornelius Weber

 The brain is best understood by an integrative view of the many different coding and learning strategies in its diverse structures.
 While computational neuroscience is often highly specialised and intelligent robotics AI-oriented, the field in between offers an opportunity to combine and validate models of neuroscience.

 At the FIAS in Frankfurt, I have participated in the proposals of the projects Bernstein Focus: Neurotechnology Frankfurt and IM-CLeVeR.
-Now I am taking part in the RobotDoC and the KSERA projects and further proposals.
+Since in Hamburg, projects are RobotDoC, KSERA, CML, and more.

 |2006-2010||Junior Fellow, Frankfurt Institute for Advanced Studies, Frankfurt|